Janice Morley-Lecomte

 Janice Morley-Lecomte is a Canadian provincial politician, who was elected as the Member of the Legislative Assembly of Manitoba for the riding of Seine River in the 2016 election.
 She is a member of the Progressive Conservative party, and defeated NDP challenger Lise Pinkos in the election.
-She was re-elected in the 2019 provincial election.
+She was re-elected in the 2019 provincial election, and defeated in 2023 by Billie Cross.

+In 2025, Morley-Lecomte won the Conservative Party of Canada nomination for Winnipeg South in the 2025 Canadian federal election.
+She would later be defeated by Liberal incumbent, Terry Duguid.